Extension Distribution¶

 Python Packages¶

-Extensions are packaged and distributed as Python packages (Python Eggs or Python Wheels).
+Extensions are packaged and distributed as Python packages (Python Wheels).
 This allows for automatic detection of installed extensions, packaging of static files, and dependency checking.

 Defining an Entry Point¶